CM4all/beng-proxy/doc/lb.rst

    end

 Caution: while a Lua script runs, the whole :program:`beng-lb` process is blocked.
 It is very easy to make :program:`beng-lb` unusable with a Lua script.
-Each Lua invocation adds big amounts of overhead.
-This feature is only meant for development and quick’n’dirty hacks.
-Don’t use in production, and if you really must do, take extreme care to make the Lua code finish quickly.
+Take extreme care to make the Lua code finish quickly.

 Translation Request Handlers